aleesteele/aleesteele.github.io/_projects/2015-08-11-dear-new-york.md

 ---
 layout: post
-title: flickr
+title: dear new york
-range: 2018
+range: 2014 - 2016
 category: blog
 published: true
 image: "../assets/img/preview.png"
 ---

-'Dear New York' was a project I developed for Gene Coleman, a photographer based in new
+'Dear New York' was a street art project I developed for Gene Coleman, a photographer based in New York City.

+As a part of